Skip to main content

 How does the City maintain and rehabilitate streets?

 To address signs of distress and extend the pavement's lifespan, a systematic approach to street maintenance is crucial.
-The specific treatment to apply to a given street segment depends on the PCI (Figure C).
-As a street's PCI deteriorates, more expensive treatments are required to improve the pavement condition, emphasizing the need maintain an average network PCI of 70 or greater and reduce the costs to improve the network.
-The City uses a variety of treatment types on the street network, ranging from proactive management of minor cracks and damage through crack seals and surface seals, to more expensive rehabilitation treatments such as asphalt overlay, through complete reconstruction, which is the most expensive treatment.
+The specific treatment for a given street segment depends on the PCI (Figure C).
+As a street's PCI deteriorates, more expensive treatments are required to improve the pavement condition, emphasizing the need to maintain an average network PCI of 70 or greater and reduce the costs to improve the network.
+The City uses various treatment types on the street network, ranging from proactive management of minor cracks and damage through crack seals and surface seals to more expensive rehabilitation treatments, such as asphalt overlay, through complete reconstruction, which is the most expensive treatment.

-For more information about maintenance and rehabilitation activities that are performed by in-house Department crews and contractors, please see the PMP report.
+For more information about maintenance and rehabilitation activities performed by in-house department crews and contractors, please see the PMP report.

 Pavement Management Funding Needs